doug-moen/openscad2/rfc/Generalized_Lists.md

 You can `concat` two ranges, or a range and a list, and the result will be a list.

+Although new ranges are implemented internally using a more compact representation than lists, at the language and user level, they are operationally indistinguishable from lists, therefore they are lists.
+(Except that they are printed using range notation.)

 ## Generalized Slice Notation
 The only place we currently support slice notation is `children(i,j)`.
 Since this syntax is going to be deprecated,